 - Click on the ellipsis (3 dots to the right of the document name) and copy either the URL or the embed code

-- In the VLE, create your group environments.
-Only enable the tasks tool
+- In the VLE, create your group environments, or navigate to them if already available.

 - Repeat the process for other groups